 - Wrist Injuries – There’s a high risk of wrist injury as a result of the high velocity of the club at the top of the back swing and during impact, as well as the repetitive nature of the swing.
 The most common golf-related wrist injuries are de Quervain’s tendonitis, flexor carpi ulnaris tendonitis, flexor carpi radialis tendonitis, and extensor carpi ulnaris tendonitis.

 - Hip Injuries – The hips are particularly vulnerable to injury due to the great deal of twisting and rotation of the hips and pelvis during the golf swing.
 This region of the body must efficiently transmit power from the lower body into the upper body and ultimately to the club head in the effective golf swing.
 As a result, the hips are subjected to rotational and shear forces that can result in injuries similar to those found in the shoulder.
 These common injuries include arthritis, muscle/ligament strain/sprains, and labral tears.

 WE ARE HERE TO HELP:

-As experts in the science of movement, our physical therapists can identify and remediate range of motion limitations, muscle weaknesses and imbalances, and incorrect or inefficient swing mechanics that may leave you susceptible to injury or prevent reaching your potential.
+As experts in the science of movement, our physical therapists can give you golf rehab and identify and remediate range of motion limitations, muscle weaknesses and imbalances, and incorrect or inefficient swing mechanics that may leave you susceptible to injury or prevent reaching your potential.
 By re-introducing the various shots and swing motions in a controlled and organized fashion via a “Return To Sport Program” the risk of complications and the time away from the links are minimized.